 - Celebrate the true meaning of Christmas by keeping it Christ centered.
 We’ve enjoyed Adorenaments by Family Life.

 - Celebrate Advent.
 There are many wonderful books to guide families through the Advent season.
-We found Jotham’s Journey and Bartholomew’s Passage to be wonderful for school aged children.
+We found enter Jotham’s Journey and follow link Bartholomew’s Passage to be wonderful for school aged children.

 - I have a Family Christmas Journal that I began in 1992.
 I write where we celebrated Christmas, with whom, and special details of the season.
 I also have a place where I store previous Christmas greetings (cards/letter and family photo we have sent to family & friends).
 It’s fun to go back and look at the photos and read the letters we wrote.

 - Take a family photo to include with your Christmas letter.
 What fun it is to look back over these.
 Be sure to keep a photo for each child for when they leave home.